almotasim90/DPI/Suricata_Install_and_configure.md

 ## Suricata Installation On Debian 10

 Suricata is a free to use and open source network threat detection engine.
+In this documentation there are two ways of installing Suricata, From source or from binary package.
+For people familiar with compiling their own software, the Source method is recommended.

+### Install Suricata from Binary package

+With a simple install command you can install Suricata from binary package in Debian 10:

+	$ sudo apt-get install suricata

+In the “stable” version of Debian, Suricata is usually not available in the latest version.
+A more recent version is often available from Debian back-ports, if it can be built there.

+To use back-ports, the back-ports repository for the current stable distribution needs to be added to the system-wide sources list.
+For Debian 10 (buster), for instance, run the following as root:

+	$ echo "deb http://http.debian.net/debian buster-backports main" > \
+	/etc/apt/sources.list.d/backports.list
+	$ apt-get update
+	$ apt-get install suricata -t buster-backports

+More information about installing Suricata in other distributions and various configurations can be found in this [PDF guide.](https://buildmedia.readthedocs.org/media/pdf/suricata/latest/suricata.pdf).

+### Install Suricata from source

-Before installing Suricata, lets begin with updating the system and upgrading all packages,then reboot:
+Before installing Suricata from source, lets begin with updating the system and upgrading all packages,then reboot:

 	$ sudo apt update
 	$ sudo apt upgrade -y
 	$ reboot

-We’ll install Suricata on Debian 10 from the source distribution files, it gives more controll on Suricata installation, Before installing Suricata, a number of dependency packages and pre-requisite files needed to be installed, they can be installed using the following commands:
+We’ll install Suricata on Debian 10 from the source distribution files, it gives more control on Suricata installation, Before installing Suricata, a number of dependency packages and pre-requisite files needed to be installed, they can be installed using the following commands:

 	$ apt-get install make autoconf automake libtool